I was asked about my past wages in a job interview. So what’s the problem?

 The best way to address this problem is by passing laws that ban salary history questions during the hiring process.
 Across the country, states and cities — including California, Delaware, Oregon, Massachusetts, San Francisco, Philadelphia, New York City, and Puerto Rico — have started to do just that.

-In Illinois, where Women Employed is located, we were able to pass a No Salary History bill in 2017 and in 2018, but Governor Rauner vetoed the measure both times.
-We‘re be working the bill again in 2019, and with a new governor, we are hopeful that this is the year No Salary History will become the law.
+In Illinois, where Women Employed is located, we were able to pass a No Salary History bill in 2017 and in 2018, but our former governor vetoed the measure both times.
+But we are persistent!
+We worked No Salary History again in 2019, again we passed the bill, and this time our new governor, J.B.
+Pritzker, has signed it into law!
+The new law will go into effect on September 29, 2019.

 And in the meantime, we’re also working with employers to encourage them to voluntarily move away from these questions.